krzxsiek/yoRadio_kc-dev/README.md

 # 🔵 Modified by kc-dev version history
 ## v0.8.8 | Mod 0.0.1 (12.06.2026)
 - Added support for NV3007 428x142 2.79" and ST7789 284x76 2.25"
+## v0.8.8 | Mod 0.0.2 (13.06.2026)
+- Add fix for KY-022 IR Receiver module
+- Add a graphic with an example of connecting elements prepared in the Fritzing program